 - Durability -- The 8-way hand tied coils are actually less durable than many of the cheaper foundation options.

 Our elasticized webbing spring system is covered by an unlimited lifetime warranty.
 If one of our frames fails at any time for any reason, we will replace the damaged part at no charge.

 Simplicity Sofas offers a choice of two different cushion constructions.
-Both are backed by unlimited lifetime warranties.
+Both are backed by 10 year warranties.